 The Island Biodiesel Co-op was founded in 2007 by consultant Don Goodeve, violist Kenji Fuse, and musician and producer Karel Roessingh.
-Don and Kenji had been making biodiesel at home when Karel saw a segment on Shaw TV about Don.
+Don and Kenji had been making biodiesel at home when Karel saw a segment on Shaw Community TV about Don.
 The three got together and decided to form a co-operative.
 The original intention of the co-op was to spread knowledge about and promote biodiesel, and since the founding members had a surplus, there was fuel left over for other members.
 In the early years, fuel was purchased from producer-members in 20-liter jugs, and it was made in basements and garages.
-Now that the co-op has grown to well over 50 members, the scale is too big for backyard setups.
-We now buy large quantities from a single member-producer who brews top-quality B100 at his country home.
+Now that the co-op has grown to 70 members, the scale is too big for backyard setups.
+We now purchase fuel from members or from other producers.
+If locally-produced biodiesel is not available, ASTM tested biodiesel is imported from the mainland.

-Island Biodiesel Co-op is a registered co-operative and pays all fuel, transit, and carbon taxes required by the BC Government.
+Island Biodiesel Co-op is a co-operative registered in British Columbia and pays all fuel, transit, and carbon taxes required by the BC Government.
 It is entirely volunteer run and there are no commercial outlets.
-What that means is that some members volunteer to serve as "fueling stations" for co-op members.
+What that means is that some members volunteer to host "fueling stations" for co-op members.
 None of these "stations" are open to the public.
-In order to access the fuel, one must become a member of the co-op.
+In order to gain access the fuel, one must become a member of the co-op.
 (The co-op hopes to open a more public station at some point down the line, but that's a complicated issue.)

 HOW IT WORKS